-Riva On-Premise was launched in 2008 providing CRM integration between 10+ industry-leading CRMs and three enterprise email collaboration systems (Exchange, Office 365, and GroupWise).
-Over time, Riva On-Premise has been extended to include support for IBM Notes and Domino, G Suite and Gmail.
+Riva On-Premise was launched in 2008 providing CRM integration between 10+ industry-leading CRMs and three enterprise email collaboration systems (Office 365, Exchange).
+Over time, Riva On-Premise has been extended to include support for HCL Notes and G Suite.
 And we developed Riva for Developers to allow corporate developers to connect Riva to in-house SQL-based ERP/CRM solutions.

 What is the average size of a Riva On-Premise customer?

 Riva On-Premise can be used for organizations of all sizes (minimum 5-user purchase).
 Our largest Riva On-Premise customer uses Riva to sync over 20,000 CRM user accounts.
 For more information, see Riva On-Premise System Requirements.

 Our customers include small, medium, large, and global customers in banking, financial services, government, services, manufacturing, industrial, and retail.
 Any customer who wants a server-to-server sync solution for CRM and email to enhance the productivity of their sales, marketing, and support teams can benefit by deploying a Riva On-Premise server.

 Which CRM systems do you support?